pirobot/rbx1/README.md

 If you are still using ROS Hydro, please use the hydro-devel branch of this repository.

-If you are still using ROS Electric or Fuerte, please refer to the original [SVN repository on Google Code](https://code.google.com/p/ros-by-example/).
+If you are still using ROS Groovy, please use the groovy-devel branch of this repository.